Section 1 - General information

 - Lower environmental footprint, with huge potential to improve air quality and reduce climate change.

-Why did Northamptonshire County Council apply for scooter trials?
+Why did Northamptonshire apply for scooter trials?
 What regulations do e-scooters follow?

 Safety remains the top priority for e-scooter usage.
-Regulations allow e-scooters to use the same road spaces as bikes, including cycle lanes.
 A trial e-scooter in Northamptonshire may be used on the roads, and in cycle lanes within the approved trial geographical area, unless otherwise authorised by the local area and as signposted to users.
 Riding on pavements is strictly prohibited.
 There are offences and penalties for using an e-scooter illegally.
-Users can be fined up to £300, have 6 points added to their driving licence, and the e-scooter can be impounded.
+Users can be fined up to £300, have 6 points added to their driving licence by Northamptonshire Police.
+Visit the Northamptonshire Police advice on e-scooters web page for more information.
 Voi employs a variety of measures to identify misuse and block users responsible.

 How does Voi help Northamptonshire?